postgis/postgis-workshops/postgis-intro/sources/en/topology.rst

 IF you rerun the border dispute queries for neighborhoods and boros, you'll find you have no more border disputes.

 We do still have gaps of empty space between neighborhoods caused by intensive simplication.
-Such issues would need to be fixed by directly editing the topology using the `Topology Editor family of functions <https://postgis.net/docs/Topology.html#Topology_Editing>`_.
+Such issues can be fixed by directly editing the topology using the `Topology Editor family of functions <https://postgis.net/docs/Topology.html#Topology_Editing>`_ and filling in the holes.